DWI & Texas Driver’s License Suspension

-Your legal representative will get any non-privileged discovery, such as the offense reports prior to the hearing.
+Your lawyer will get any non-privileged discovery, such as the offense reports prior to the hearing.

-Exactly what is The Texas ALR Process
+What is The Texas ALR Process

-- A $125 Reinstatement Fee is required prior to the renewal or issuance of a driver license.
+- A $125 Reinstatement Charge is required prior to the renewal or issuance of a chauffeur license.

 - $10 for each year of temporary license

-- You might be required to take a course or other type of rehab.
+- You may be needed to take a course or other type of rehab.

-Importance of Your “Notice of Suspension”
+Significance of Your “Notification of Suspension”

 What Takes place If You Fail to seek An ALR Hearing?

-How To seek An ALR Hearing?
+The best ways to seek An ALR Hearing?